 The Debbie Jones Memorial Scholarship

-Life Credit Union is pleased to announce the inaugural Debbie Jones Memorial Scholarship.
-Life Credit Union’s first scholarship will be awarded to a deserving high school senior with plans to pursue higher education in the fall of 2018.
+Life Credit Union is pleased to again offer the Debbie Jones Memorial Scholarship for 2020.
+Life Credit Union’s scholarship will be awarded to a deserving high school senior with plans to pursue higher education in the fall of 2020.

 Who was Debbie Jones?